Neo-plasticismo na arte pictorial por Pien Mondrian

 If unity is seen ‘determinately,’ if attention is focused purely on the universal, then particularity, individuality will disappear from the expression as painting has shown.
 Only when the individual no longer stands in the way can universality be purely manifested.
 Only then can universal consciousness (intuition) — wellspring of all the arts — express itself directly; a purer art arises.
 However, it does not arise before its time.
 The consciousness of an age determines the art expression: the art expression reflects the age’s awareness.
 Only that art is truly alive which gives expression to the contemporary — the future — consciousness.

-If we see man’s consciousness — in time growing toward determination if we see it — in time — developing from individual to universal, then logically the new art can never return to form-or to natural color.
+If we see man’s consciousness — in time — growing toward determination if we see it — in time — developing from individual to universal, then logically the new art can never return to form-or to natural color.
 Then, logically the consistent growth and development of abstract plastic must progress to its culmination.

-While one-sided development, lack of aesthetic culture, or tradition may oppose it temporarily — an abstract, truly new plastic is necessary for the new man.
+While one-sided development, lack of aesthetic culture, or tradition may oppose it temporarily — an abstract, a truly new plastic is necessary for the new man.

 Only when the new consciousness becomes more general will the new plastic become a universal need: only then will all factors be present for its culmination.